billtubbs/game-learner/README.md

 Although it is slow, it will eventually learn an 'optimal policy', depending on who it is playing against and provided certain parameters are optimized.
-To illustrate the learning rates and see how learning depends on what opponent the algorithm trains against, I ran an experiment where four independent TDLearner's are trained in parallel, one against a random player, one against an expert, and the remaining two against each other and tested the performance of each at regular intervals during the training process.
+To illustrate the learning rates and see how learning depends on what opponent the algorithm trains against, I ran an experiment where four independent TD learner's are trained in parallel, one against a random player, one against an expert, and the remaining two against each other and tested the performance of each at regular intervals during the training process.

 The performance score is based on a test in which 100 games are played, 50 against an expert and 50 against a random player.

-In this experiment, the parameters for the TDLearners were set as follows:
+In this experiment, the parameters for the `TDLearner` objects were initialized as follows:

 ```
 learning_rate        0.25